scijs/complex-deriv-fornberg/README.md

 ## Known Issues

-- The logic is carefully verified against the paper (see: `derivation/*.py`), but the error bounds seem not *always* strictly correct with about 1/100 evaluations losing as many as 1-2 digits of precision—which should be acceptable for most uses.
+- The logic is carefully verified against the referenced paper (see: `derivation/*.py`), but the error bounds seem not *always* strictly obeyed with about 1/100 evaluations losing as many as 1-2 digits of precision—which should be acceptable for most uses.
-- Could be more robust in the neighborhood of pathologies like branch cuts or when the initial radius selection is very poor.
+- Could be more robust in the neighborhood of pathologies like branch cuts.
 The `degenerate` argument should be checked to see if the algorithm was able to bound the error successfully, and for repeated application, the `finalRadius` output may be fed back into the next iteration to aid the radius search.

 ## References